Campus Security Authorities (CSAs)

 The following positions are some campus CSAs outside of sworn personnel.
 For contact information on professional staff, see the campus Directory.

-For the full list, see the 2021 fall master CSA list.
+For the full list, see the 2022 spring CSA list.

 What Does a Campus Security Authority Do?